Be The Sun World Tour

 The Be The Sun Tour (stylized as Seventeen World Tour Be The Sun, in all caps) was the fourth world concert tour headlined by South Korean boy group Seventeen.
 The tour began on June 25, 2022, at the Gocheok Sky Dome in Seoul, South Korea, and concluded on December 28, 2022, at Gelora Bung Karno Madya Stadium in Jakarta, Indonesia.

 Demonstrating significant growth in Seventeen's popularity, the tour included the group's first performances at Tokyo Dome and Kyocera Dome in Japan, as well as at the world's largest indoor arena, the Philippine Arena, where they became the first K-pop act to perform.

 Background

 Following multiple tour cancellations as a result of the COVID-19 pandemic, the Be The Sun tour marked Seventeen's return to concert tours following the release of Face the Sun in May 2022.
 The first announcement included stops in South Korea, Canada, and the United States, with further stops in Southeast Asia and Japan announced later.

+Member participation

+Shortly before the tour began, Jeonghan underwent surgery for lateral epicondylitis and tendon damage in his right elbow.
+He participated in the tour while wearing a cast and brace, with his participation adjusted when necessary during his recovery.

+During the North American leg, several members temporarily missed concerts after testing positive for COVID-19.
+Dino missed the Los Angeles and Houston concerts.
+Mingyu missed the Houston and Fort Worth concerts.
+Joshua and Hoshi subsequently missed the Washington, D.C. and Atlanta concerts after also testing positive for COVID-19.

+The8 was absent from the final concert in Jakarta on December 28 after experiencing flu symptoms and being advised by medical staff to rest.